Sunday, April 26, 2009

 Mother:

-he first place Jon!
+"This is why I left the east coast in the first place Jon!
 To avoid all this snow!
 Next time I'm staying home and you and Chris and Moh can go together."

 OK, I exaggerated a little.
 My parents were in high spirits during our stay on the McKenzie, but this was not without a few challenges.
 We arrived on the McKenzie Monday, Jan 28, 2008 and got to work right away.
 In the event that the weather would hinder us, Dad listed the following as what was most important to get done during this trip: